merryface/show-me-the-money/readme.md

 # Show Me the Money!
 A Salary calculator
 A tool to help estimate pilot pay at SafeJets.
 Created using test-driven development.
 The tests where promptly broken when the script was used practically.
 Fix in progress.
-This tool is official and can (and probably will) show some innaccuracies.
+This tool is unofficial and can (and probably will) show some innaccuracies.
 It is best used for guesstimations, and nothing more.

+Best coding practices were considered, then prompty ignored.

-The frontend is a simple html, css, js, set up which use a form to enter parameters into the main function, `salary()`, in order to present the information sought by the flight crew.
+The frontend is a simple html, css, js set up which uses a form to enter parameters into the main function, `salary()`, in order to present the information sought by the flight crew.

 ## SalaryCalc.js
 `salary()` is a function that an object with 11 key-pair values which represent parameters to calculate the salary.